CAJan93/docker_cheat_sheet/kubernetes/helm/cheat_sheet.md

 ## definition
 - **Chart**: Definition of application
+- **Manifest**: The yaml files which are generated using the templates and values files
 - **Release**: Installed Chart in cluster/Chart instance
 - **Revision**: An update to a Release, by updating the local files.
 An update to a running release
 - **Version**: A change in the charts file structure (e.g. by adding new yamls).
 Version tracked in Chart.yaml